 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Meadow Vista is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Meadow Vista is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Meadow Vista who work in office and administrative support (13.50%), sales jobs (12.60%), and management occupations (9.71%).

-Telecommuters are a relatively large percentage of the workforce: 19.99% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 19.99% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One downside of living in Meadow Vista is that it can take a long time to commute to work.
 In Meadow Vista, the average commute to work is 31.20 minutes, which is quite a bit higher than the national average.

-Being a small town, Meadow Vista does not have a public transit system used by locals to get to and from work.
+Meadow Vista is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Meadow Vista is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.30% of adults in Meadow Vista have a bachelor's degree or even advanced degree.